vernfongchao/MvDc/README.md

 7. CREATE Database,Migrate, and Seed models in your backend terminal

+Method 1

    - `npx dotenv sequelize db:create`
    - `npx dotenv sequelize db:migrate`
    - `npx dotenv sequelize db:seed:all`

-7b.
+Method 2
 You can also run this script that will run all the commands above

    - `npm run db:setup`

 8. Start the server in the backend terminal